Ambuj-Singh/ThreeJS-implementation/README.md

 # Basic Scene

-  In this first implementation, I did a very basic scene using only 'HTML' and 'Javascript'.
+  In this first implementation, I did a basic scene using only 'HTML' and 'Javascript'.

   The file three.min.js was downloaded from [ThreeJS](https://threejs.org/).